Hopac/Hopac/Docs/Programming.md

 threads.

-The other aspect is that Hopac provides first-class, higher-order, selective, synchronous, message passing primitives in the form of channels (Ch) and alternatives (Alt) for coordinating and communicating between jobs.
+The other aspect is that Hopac provides first-class, higher-order, selective, synchronous, lightweight, message passing primitives in the form of channels (Ch) and alternatives (Alt) for coordinating and communicating between jobs.
 That is a mouthful!
 Let's open it up a bit.

 * **First-class** means that channels and alternatives are ordinary values.
   They can be bound to variables, passed to and returned from functions and can